PaulLerner/ViQuAE/EXPERIMENTS.rst

 but did not get an answer.
 This initial max-pooling is still mysterious to me.

-Anyway, that explains the difference between v3-alpha and v4-alpha, and, as a consequence, between the ViQuAE/MICT papers and my thesis/yet-to-be-published cross-modal paper (English version, not CORIA-2023).
+Anyway, that explains the difference between v3-alpha and v4-alpha, and, as a consequence, between the ViQuAE/MICT papers and the cross-modal paper (ECIR 2024).

 References